RJPearson94/terraform-provider-twilio/docs/data-sources/serverless_environment.md

 - `domain_name` - The domain name of the environment
 - `date_created` - The date in RFC3339 format that the environment was created
 - `date_updated` - The date in RFC3339 format that the environment was updated
-- `url` - The url of the environment
+- `url` - The URL of the environment

 ## Timeouts